SolaceProducts/terraform-provider-solacebroker/templates/guides/config-generator.md

 `<binary> generate [flags] <terraform resource address> <provider-specific identifier> <filename>`

 * `<binary>` is the broker provider binary.
 * `[flags]` are the [supported parameters](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs/guides/config-generator#supported-parameters), which mirror the [configuration options for the provider object](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs#schema), for example `--url=https://localhost:1943`.
-Parameters can also be set via environment variables, for example through setting `SOLACEBROKER_URL`.
+Parameters can alternatively be set via environment variables, for this example through setting `SOLACEBROKER_URL`.
 * `<terraform resource address>` is the address of the specified object instance in the generated configuration, in the form of `<resource_type>.<resource_name>` (for example `solacebroker_msg_vpn.myvpn`).
 * `<provider-specific identifier>` is the import identifier of the specified object instance as in the Terraform Import command.
 The import identifier is available from the documentation of each resource type.
 * `<filename>` is the name of the generated file.